ASX to strictly enforce lodgement deadline rules

-To avoid reputational damage associated with having trading in securities suspended, we recommend that all listed entities be mindful of the change in the ASX’s approach to late lodgements and suspensions.
-Listed entities should plan ahead as they will no longer be able to rely on weekends for more time to complete lodgements.
+To avoid reputational damage associated with having trading in securities suspended, we recommend that all listed entities be mindful of the ASX’s approach to late lodgements and suspensions.
+Listed entities should plan ahead as they cannot rely on weekends for more time to complete lodgements.

-Under Listing Rule 17.5, the ASX will suspend the trading of securities of entities that fail to lodge the following documents on time:
+Under Listing Rule 17.5, the ASX suspends the trading of securities of entities that fail to lodge the following documents on time:

 • Appendix 4D and half-year report (Listing Rule 4.2A)